 4. Enhance patient communication – When calling your office or clinic, current or prospective patients don’t like to put on hold, or be asked to leave a message.
 They also don’t like to have someone answer the call who doesn’t know how to help them or doesn't know who can help them.

 Every patient contact counts.
-Make sure all team businesswoman-career-communication-789822-2-1members know your expectations of how to handle calls and patient visits.
+Make sure all team members know your expectations of how to handle calls and patient visits.
 Pushing patients off on someone else or expressing impatience with their questions doesn’t make a great impression.
 Patients are good at “reading” these responses.

 Work with employees to make a list of questions patients frequently ask.
 Next, develop training modules that provide direction and answers for each.
 In the modules, provide specific examples of how you want employees to respond.
 Include YouTube videos that support the topics you want to teach.
 Or, make your own short videos that reinforce the key points.